inbo/oscibio/_posts/2018-11-20-checklist-recipe.md

 ---

 {:.alert .alert-info}
-We wrote this post as a guest post for the [rOpenSci blog](https://ropensci.org/blog/2018/11/20/checklist-recipe/), where it was originally reviewed and published.
+This post was originally published on the [rOpenSci blog](https://ropensci.org/blog/2018/11/20/checklist-recipe/).

 Imagine you are a fish ecologist who compiled a list of fish species for your country. 🐟